 Luckily, fighting these imbalances to increase energy may help initiate weight loss.
 We think it may do so indirectly by improving focus, mood, memory and more, which help us diet and exercise more productively.
 But we need more research to see how it really works in the brain.

 Nootropics for sleep may be especially helpful for fighting fatigue.
-After all, when we sleep better, we have more energy, right?
+After all, when we improve sleep quality, we have more energy and enhance cognitive function, right?

 Sharpening Focus can Help us Lose Weight